SunXQlab/stMLnet-AnalysisCode/README.md

 ## Reproducible run

 We provide a reproducible run capsule in <a href="https://codeocean.com/capsule/9121262/tree" target="_blank">CodeOcean</a>, showing the application of stMLnet in SlideSeqV2 dataset.
-This capsule includes enviorment installation, execuate code and necessary data, taking about 5 hours to set up enviorment and to reproduce related results.
+This capsule includes enviorment installation, execuate code and necessary data, taking about 1.35 hours to set up enviorment and to reproduce related results.
 (Note: we made minor changes of input and output path in code to adapt in docker images)

+You can reproduce the paper results following the codes, please make sure you have already installed related dependencies:

+       # Check if the following dependencies are installed.
+       pkgs <- c('Seurat','SeuratWrappers','Giotto','reshape2','stringr','dplyr', # for data preprocessing
+                        'caret','doParallel','snow','foreach', # for quantitative model
+                         'ggplot2','ggsci','clusterProfiler','org.Hs.eg.db', 'plotrix','ggalluvial','ggraph','igraph' # for visualization
+                         )
+       for (pkg in pkgs) {
+         if (!requireNamespace(pkg)) { cat(paste0('please install and library the package: ',pkg,'\n')) }
+       }

+       # Installing related dependencies.
+       pkgs <- c( 'caret','doParallel','snow','foreach','ggplot2','ggsci','clusterProfiler','org.Hs.eg.db','plotrix','ggalluvial','ggraph','igraph')
+       for (pkg in pkgs) {install.packages(pkg, repos = 'https://cloud.r-project.org')}

+       devtools::install_version("spatstat.core", version = "2.4-4", repos="https://cloud.r-project.org/")
+       devtools::install_version("Seurat", version = "4.0.2", repos="https://cloud.r-project.org/")
+       remotes::install_github("satijalab/seurat-wrappers")
+       remotes::install_github("drieslab/Giotto",  ref="v1.1.0")

+If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:

+       # Bash
+       # built a docker image
+       # ensure that dockerfile and postInstall are in the same path
+       docker bulid -f Dockerfile -t stMLnetEnv:0.1 .
+       # Run docker image
+       docker run -it stMLnetEnv:0.1 /bin/bash